manikantag/temenos-SCALE2020/Lab 2 - Payments Experience/Module2-GetPaymentsBasedOnOrdering.md

 In the second module, we executed an API to extract all the payment details for an ordering customer.

-At this point, we will move on to [Part 3](https://github.com/temenos/SCALE2020/blob/main/Lab%202%20-%20Payments%20Experience/Module3-InitiateASepaPayment.md), we will initiate a SEPA payment transaction.
+At this point, we will move on to [Module 3](https://github.com/temenos/SCALE2020/blob/main/Lab%202%20-%20Payments%20Experience/Module3-InitiateASepaPayment.md), we will initiate a SEPA payment transaction.

 **Rate Temenos SCALE**

-Let us know how we did via our [Feedback Survey]()
+Let us know how we did via our [Feedback Survey](xx)